Low T Centers Special! Salivary Testing (T and Progesterone), Follow Up Appts, Prescriptions, $599!

 Yes!
 Not only do testosterone levels decrease with age, but men also suffer declines in other hormones. it is also important to maintain appropriate levels of estrogen, progesterone, DHEA and cortisol.
 Salivary testing can simultaneously measure all of these hormones.
 With age, levels of progesterone and estrogen fall leading to an estrogen dominant state.
 Estrogen increases testosterone protein binding and increases prostate growth and cardiovascular disease.
 So it’s just not about testosterone.
 Balancing of all these hormones is critical for the best results.
 Click here to read more about other hormones besides testosterone.

 So why accept the gradual decline in your testosterone levels?
 Why not return them to your youthful levels when you were strong and virile.
 Lawrence Broder MD is an expert at low testosterone treatment and bioidentical hormone replacement.
-Contact us for your free consultation to start your journey to better health today.
+Contact us for your free consultation at one of our 5 Low T Centers to start your journey to better health today.